ropsoft/kpc/README.md

   - Run the following on the deployer to start etcd in proxy mode, to get target node info that nodes have posted into etcd

     ```
-    # add deployer node as an etcd proxy, to get access to inventory data
-    etcd2 --proxy on --listen-client-urls http://127.0.0.1:3379 --discovery "${KPC_discovery_token}"

     # view etcd cluster health, if desired
     etcdctl --endpoints "http://127.0.0.1:3379" cluster-health
     ```